vega/altair/doc/user_guide/saving_charts.rst

 javascript code necessary to interpret the Vega-Lite specification and output it in the form of an image.

-Altair is set up to do this conversion using selenium and headless chrome, which requires the following:
+Altair is set up to do this conversion using selenium and headless Chrome or Firefox, which requires the following:

 - the Selenium_ python package.
 This can be installed using::